Netcracker/KubeMarine/documentation/Maintenance.md

 * KubeMarine predefined PSP such as 'oob-anyuid-psp', 'oob-host-network-psp', 'oob-privileged-psp' match with 'privileged' PSS profile and 'oob-default-psp' matches with 'restricted' PSS profile.
 * Before running the migration procedure, be sure that all applications in Kubernetes cluster match with prerequisites:
 [Application prerequisites](https://github.com/Netcracker/KubeMarine/blob/main/documentation/Installation.md#application-prerequisites)
 * One of the way to check if the pods in particular namespace are matched with the PSS profile is the following.
-The `pod-security.kubernetes.io/enforce` label in namespace should be set in `privileged` whereas the `pod-security.kubernetes.io/warn` and `pod-security.kubernetes.io/audit` labels should set in `restricted`(or `baseline` as well).
-When the pods are up and running in namespace one could check audit messages and events in namespace.
-Any messages send the information about violation of `restricted` profile.
+The `pod-security.kubernetes.io/enforce` label in namespace should be set in `privileged` whereas the `pod-security.kubernetes.io/warn` and `pod-security.kubernetes.io/audit` labels should bet set in `restricted`(or `baseline` as well).
+When the pods are up and running in namespace one could check audit messages and namespace events.
+Any violation of `restricted` profile is reflected in these messages.
+The further step is to rework the Pods that violate the PSS profile and repeat the procedure.

 ### Procedure Execution Steps